Self-Admitted Technical Debt Detection Approaches: A Decade Systematic Review: Discussion

-Another significant barrier to adoption is the high computational cost associated with training and maintaining deep learning and Transformers-based models.
+Another significant barrier to adoption is the high computational cost associated with training and maintaining DL and Transformer-based models.
 While these models offer improved accuracy, their resource-intensive nature makes them difficult to implement for smaller development teams or in environments with limited computational resources.
-This challenge highlights the need for more efficient algorithms or alternative approaches that can deliver high accuracy without the associated computational burden.
+This challenge highlights the need for more efficient algorithms or alternative techniques to deliver high accuracy without the associated computational burden.